-Below are few pictures from the walled city area of Jaipur during Janmashtmi celebrations in Jaipur.
+Here are few pictures from the walled city area of Jaipur during Janmashtami celebrations in Jaipur.
 Jaipur loves to celebrate Janmashtami.
-These pictures were clicked before the grand procession of Janmasthmi near the Govind Devji Temple which has a huge following, here in Jaipur.
+These pictures were clicked prior to the grand procession of the festival near the Govind Devji Temple which has a huge following.

-Below picture was clicked at Sirehdyodi Bazaar near Hawa mahal and it shows the love of people for Lord Krishna.
-This is not a temple rather it’s a make shift temple under a tree.
-Someone lighted a diya (Indian version of candle but it uses oil rather than wax) and placed picture of Krishna along with it.
+I clicked this picture in Sirehdyodi Bazaar near Hawa Mahal.
+It depicts the love for Lord Krishna.
+It’s a makeshift temple under a tree.
+Someone lighted a Diya (Indian version of a candle but it uses oil rather than wax) and placed a picture of Lord Krishna along with it.
 Marigold flowers spread all around complete the setting.

-Lord Krishna is one of the most revered deity in Jaipur.
-There is a special relationship that people of Jaipur share with Govind Dev ji or Lord Krishna.
-This might surprise an outsider since Jaipur is vibrant place when it comes to religion.
-You will find temples of almost every God and Goddesses across the city.
-Not only that, there are many mosques, Gurudwaras and church as well.
-There is enough religious divergence in Jaipur
+Lord Krishna is one of the most revered deities in Jaipur.
+There is a special relationship that people of Jaipur share with Govind Dev Ji or Lord Krishna.
+Jaipur is a vibrant place when it comes to religion.
+You will find a temple of almost every deity in the city.
+Not only that, but there are also many mosques, Gurudwaras, and churches as well.
+There is religious diversity in Jaipur

-Lord Krishna is one of the most popular deity worshiped in Hinduism.
-I won’t get into the details of Hinduism since it’s quite vast subject in itself.
-The reason Lord Govind Dev ji is highly revered in Jaipur must be answered by delving into the history of Govind Devji Temple.
+Lord Krishna is one of the most popular deities in Hinduism.
+The reason Lord Govind Dev Ji is highly revered in Jaipur must be answered by delving into the history of Govind Devji Temple.

-The following of Govind Devji or Lord Krishna among people is as strong as it was some 300 years ago.
-Every Janmasthmi Govind Dev ji temple celebrates birth day of Lord Krishna in a grand way.
+The following of Govind Devji in Jaipur is as strong as it was 300 years ago.
+Every Janmasthmi, Govind Dev Ji temple celebrates the birthday of Lord Krishna in a grand way.
 The celebration spans over a week and starts before the Janmashtami.

 Check out my earlier write-up on Govind Dev Ji Temple.
-Click here to read more posts from same category.
+Click here to read more posts from the same category.